alpatania/sassafras/README.md

 This is a small script that looks for **unread Google Scholar Alerts** emails in your Gmail account and saves each paper in a Google Spreadsheet as:

-  Title/ Authors - Journal/ url of the paper/Date/ number of Alerts that contained the paper
+  Title/ Authors - Journal/ URL of the paper/Date/ number of Alerts that contained the paper

-  *note: an older version had a search query column now substituted with the email time-stamp, you can still access that option by chaging the `date_not_query` variable.*
+  *note: an older version had a search query column now substituted with the email time-stamp, you can still access that option by changing the `date_not_query` variable.*

 ### The possibilities are endless
-Personally, I have an extra column with a Data Validation drop down menu so i can mark the papers as i go through them.
-One can write a script that sends emails with the list of papers marked in a specific way, or the script can run automatically every monday, or the day after your journal club to get new ideas!
+Personally, I have an extra column with a `Data Validation` drop-down menu so i can mark the papers as I go through them.
+One can write a script that sends emails with the list of papers marked in a specific way, or the script can run automatically every Monday, or the day after your journal club to get new ideas!

 Take a look at the available functions for [GoogleSheets](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) and [Gmail](https://developers.google.com/apps-script/reference/gmail/gmail-app) to customize your own script.

 ## How does it work?
 The script reads the unread Google Scholar Alerts emails
 ![Gmail alerts](img_/gmail_GSalerts.png)